hernancur/nest-pokedex/README.md

 ### 5

-Send a GET query to
+Send one HTTP request to
 ```
 http://localhost:3000/api/v2/seed
 ```